 Customers essentially don’t care much about owning the content as much as they care about accessing content.
 This is where IPTV comes into the picture.

-Let’s take a closer look at what exactly IPTV is, how it works & it’s architecture, the types of IPTV services and the future of IPTV.
+Let’s take a closer look at what is IPTV box, how it works & it’s architecture, the types of IPTV services and the future of IPTV.

 What is IPTV?